Connect to the cluster (SSH)

 Go to PuTTy to know more about the product or download it directly from PuTTY Download.

 PuTTY is not the only SSH client available for Windows.
-See for example Comparison of SSH clients for several alternatives.
+See, for example, Comparison of SSH clients for several alternatives.

 Connecting to WVU’s Clusters via SSH